 Temperatures in Melbourne are expected to reach 25 degrees Celsius on Wednesday, 27 degrees Celsius on Thursday, a slight drop on Friday, and 27 degrees Celsius on Saturday.

 Some rural areas in Victoria are expected to usher in one of the hottest October on record.
 Mildura is located in the northern part of Victoria.
 The temperature is expected to reach 10 degrees Celsius on Wednesday, and the temperature will hover around 31 degrees Celsius in the next two days.
-On Saturday, residents will be sultry and hot at 34 degrees.
+Residents will be sultry and hot at 34 degrees on Saturday.

 "The last time it was so hot was on October 2015, 10, at 6 degrees Celsius.So this has happened before, but we don't see it very often, especially in the first week of October.
 We usually have this temperature at the end of October," said Dramott.